cc7799/Cryptographic-Login-Simulation/README.md

 </ul>
 When creating a new user, passwords can be manually entered or automatically generated.
 Each user has an access level which determines which departments they are able to access.

+## Installation & Setup
+No setup is required.
+All modules are from the Python standard library.

+## Operation
+The program is run by running the menu.py module.
+When you run the module for the first time, a credentials database will be created with the default values stored in logins.json.

 <hr>
 The following sets of usernames, passwords, and access levels are built in as defaults and can be used to test.